Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 Only symptomatic treatment is currently available for individuals with Desbuquois syndrome.
+Many people with the condition may present with respiratory problems at birth or during infancy and need urgent attention.
 Severe scoliosis, a common complication, may be managed with physical therapy to control the progression of spine abnormalities.
 Arthrodesis (surgical fusion of a joint) may be considered for dislocations.
 Surgery may be considered for glaucoma.
 Because of the degree of shortness in affected individuals, psychological support may be appropriate for some individuals.

 - Faivre L & Cormier-Daire V. Debuquois syndrome.
 Orphanet.
 February 2005; http://www.orpha.net/data/patho/Pro/en/Desbuquois-FRenPro1631.pdf.
 Accessed 9/14/2015.

 - Finding Treatment Information - A video developed by GARD Information Specialists that explains how you can find information about treatment for a rare disease.